 Previous preservation work

 Reservoirs 1, 5 and 6: Carlson Roofing repaired the roofs of structures at all three reservoirs.

 Reservoirs 5 and 6: A contract was awarded to Berkley Tack in July 2020 to restore the fence and tapered towers with light fixtures surrounding the reservoirs.

 Reservoir 1: To protect the structural integrity of the reservoir, the contractor cleaned the existing reservoir surface, replaced failed concrete, and filled voids using concrete grout.
 The reservoir was filled with water again in December 2019.

 Reservoir 5: Concrete repairs were made to the reservoir parapet wall and the hypochlorite building.
 The reservoir was drained, cleaned, and filled in spring 2019.
-The Water Bureau and the Mount Tabor Neighborhood Association met on site to look at Reservoir 5 and evaluate its water level and appearance during the warm summer months.
-These observations will inform the future Mount Tabor Reservoir Management Plan.
+The Water Bureau and representatives from the Mt.
+Tabor Neighborhood Association and Friends of Mt.
+Tabor met on site to look at Reservoir 5 and evaluate its water level and appearance during the warm summer months.
+These observations informed the Mount Tabor Reservoir Management Plan.

 Reservoir 6: Concrete repairs were made to the reservoir parapet wall.

 Reservoir 1: Extensive concrete restoration work was done on the basin and walls.
 The weir building was re-roofed.

 Reservoir 5: Concrete work on Gatehouse 5 was completed.